bitpay/wordpress-ecommerce-plugin/README.md

 - Install the WordPress e-Commerce plugin from www.getshopped.org.
 This payment method requires the WP e-Commerce plugin to function because this BitPay file is an extension to the e-Commerce plugin.
 - Don't attempt to install this BitPay file through the WordPress plugins control panel.
 - Extract the contents of the zip file.
-- Copy and paste the folder wpsc-merchants folder into your active WP eCommerce instance (ie `/var/www/html/wordpress/wp-content/plugins/wp-e-commerce`).
+- Copy the wpsc-merchants folder and paste it into your active WP eCommerce instance (ie `/var/www/html/wordpress/wp-content/plugins/wp-e-commerce`).

 # Installation From GitHub